heet007-code/CLIP-disease-xray/README.md

 * **Link**: [NIH ChestX-ray14 on Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data)
 * **Description**: A widely used dataset from the National Institutes of Health (NIH) containing over 100,000 frontal-view chest X-ray images from more than 30,000 unique patients.
-* **Labels**: 14 common thoracic disease labels such as Pneumonia, Effusion, Infiltration, Nodule, Mass, etc.
+* **Labels**: 14 common thoracic disease labels such as Pneumonia, Effusion, Infiltration, Nodule, Mass, etc. are present in the dataset.
 * **Purpose**: Serves as the primary dataset for the common disease classification pipeline.

 ### Rare Diseases: MIMIC-CXR-JPG